uozuAho/EtlSpeedTests/readme.txt

 Rules
 - Person must have at least one name field populated.
 Don't import if invalid.
+- Person can be added to multiple hobbies by multiple lines in the person file, containing only person id and hobby id
 - Hobby Id must link to a hobby in the hobby input file.
 Import if invalid.

 ## Destination tables